Howardkhh/MVATeam1/README.md

 ```

 ## 3. Folder Contents
-Please make sure that the files are in the following format (only the most important files are listed):
+Please make sure that the files are in the following structure (only the most important files are listed):
 ```bash
 MVATeam1
 ├── configs